WindTV: Michigan factories humming with wind power

 Energetx Composites is doing both of those things.
 In wind, it has found a new market for its product and, in doing that, it’s creating jobs.
 Just one example: in need of workers for the company’s new growth area, it partnered with Grand Rapids Community College on a composite technician training course.
 Energetx has already hired 20 people from the course.
 “Jobs are needed in Michigan,” says Slikkers.
 “This is a way we’ve been able to create jobs, through this diversification.”

-Just last week, the Michigan Public Service Commission released a report showing that the state’s renewable energy standard (RES) is doing what the state hoped it would: generating investment and economic activity.
-The report found that the RES has resulted in $100 million in investment in the state, spurring manufacturing and business growth and creating jobs.
+Just last week, the Michigan Public Service Commission released a report showing that the state’s renewable energy standard (RES) is doing what the state hoped it would—generate investment and economic activity.
+The report found that the RES has resulted in $100 million in investment in the state, spurring manufacturing and business growth, and creating jobs.

 Such manufacturing success stories could be a thing of the past, however, if Congress doesn’t take action.
 The federal Production Tax Credit (PTC), wind power’s primary policy driver, is scheduled to expire at the end of the year, and the wind industry supply chain is already feeling the effects of the uncertainty, particularly given that turbine orders are placed months in advance.